Robert Engelman, President

 A former newspaper reporter specializing in science and the environment, Bob has served on the faculty of Yale University as a visiting lecturer and was founding secretary of the Society of Environmental Journalists.
 He is the author of the 2008 book More: Population, Nature, and What Women Want, and his writing has appeared in scholarly and news media including Nature, The Washington Post, and The Wall Street Journal.

-Bob serves on the boards of the Center for a New American Dream, the Population Resource Center, and the Nova Institute.
+Bob serves on the boards of the Population Resource Center and the Nova Institute.
 He holds a master's of science degree from Columbia University's Graduate School of Journalism and a bachelor of arts degree from the University of Chicago.

 “An End to Population Growth: Why Family Planning Is Key to a Sustainable Future,” Solutions, May-June, 2011, Vol. 2, No. 3, pp. 32-41.
 On-line version April 13, 2011